inflmts/gale/README.md

     $GALE_ENABLE_NVM

-      If non-null, autodetects and initializes nvm if available.
-Note that this sources ~/.nvm/nvm.sh with --no-use, so as to not delay startup.
-This means you must manually use 'nvm use default' to actually use node.
+      If set, autodetects and initializes nvm if available.
+Note that this causes ~/.nvm/nvm.sh to be sourced with --no-use, to avoid delaying startup.
+This means you must manually call 'nvm use default' to actually use node.
 Default is enabled.

-## Comparison With a Symlink-Based Approach

-### Pros
+## Benefits of Installing

-- Host-specific configuration is easy.
-All it takes is writing a generator and adding a new configuration option.
+- Host-specific configuration is simpler.
+All it takes is converting an install rule to use a generator and adding some configuration.

-- Making changes or checking out different versions of this repository will not immediately destabilize the system.
-Gale is also less likely to fall into a dangerous state where different files within the system (in a symlink-based approach, this would be symlinked vs. generated files) reflect different versions of the repository.
+- Making changes or checking out different versions of this repository will not immediately destabilize the system, since these changes will need to be installed first.

 - Programs that modify their configuration files will not accidentally affect this source tree.

-### Cons
+## Benefits of Symlinking

-- This is probably overkill for a bunch of dotfiles.
+- More appropriate for a bunch of dotfiles.

-- Duplicate files waste space.
+- Prevents duplicating files, which saves space.

-- Edit-test cycles are slower because modified files must be re-installed to take effect.
-However, this doesn't apply to generated files, and can be streamlined with Vim autocommands or mappings.
+- Edit-test cycles are faster, since no copying needs to take place.